krishnesh7/Book-Database-application-implemented-in-Python/README.md

 # IBDB
 IBDB - Internet Book Database

-Requirements -
+Project as part of Master of Information Management Coursework Requirements -
 ================
 1. Please modify the database path to point to your location of IBDB.db.